back to work

 05

-Localise and ready the launch
+Localise and ship

 designing with AI